cs396-web-dev/spring2021/pages/_assignments/lab04.md

 ## 1. Implement the Thumbnail Click Event Handler

-In the `js/index.js` file, create and attach an event handler (function) to each thumbnail in the bottom panel (each div element with the class of `.image`).
+In the `js/index.js` file, create and attach an event handler (function) to each thumbnail (div element with a class of `.image`).
 When the thumbnail is clicked, the event handler should update the backgroundImage of the `.featured-image` element with the image of the thumbnail that was just clicked (see video below).
   * If you need a hint to get started, take a look at `hints/index-hint-1.js`
   * Note also that you can only attach event handlers **after** they have been rendered in the DOM.
 In other words, you can't attach the event handlers until `initScreen()` has been invoked.
 Order matters.
+  * To set the background image of an element, use the syntax shown below:

+`destinationElement.style.backgroundImage = sourceElement.style.backgroundImage;`

 ## 2. Implement the Next and Previous Click Event Handler